cypress-io/github-action/README.md

 See [example-wait-on.yml](.github/workflows/example-wait-on.yml) workflow file.

 If this action times out waiting for the server to respond, please see [Debugging](#debugging) section in this README file.

-#### `wait-on` with Node.js 18+

-Under Node.js version 18 and later, `wait-on` may fail to recognize that a `localhost` server is running.
-This affects development web servers which do not listen on both IPv4 and IPv6 network stacks.

-- Check your server documentation to see if it can be started using `0.0.0.0` (all addresses) and use this if available.
-If this option is not available or does not resolve the issue then carry on to the next steps:
-- If the action log shows that `wait-on` is failing to connect to `127.0.0.1`, replace `localhost` by `[::1]` (the IPv6 loopback address)
-- If the action log shows that `wait-on` is failing to connect to `::1`, replace `localhost` by `127.0.0.1` (the IPv4 loopback address)

 ### Custom install command